vaab/tryton-documentation/developer_guide/getting_started.rst

 If your domain model is a commercial enterprise, your domain model would contain entities such as *SaleOrder*, *Product*, *Customer* and so on.
-Our tutorial here is proposing a library domain model, where you would expect to find *Book*, *Author*, *Publisher*, etc. A domain model encompasses the real world objects that your software solution is expected to deal with.
+Our tutorial here is proposing a library domain model, where you would expect to find *Book*, *Author*, *Publisher*, etc. A domain model encompasses real world objects that your software solution is expected to deal with.

 In our tutorial, we are going to have a simple Book model.
 It has some fields associated with it: *title*, *isbn*, *subject*, *abstract*.
 Each field has a **Type**.
 This type determines many aspects and behaviours of the application.
 For instance,